Article care of www.star-interviews.com

 What web sites do you frequent?

-PAUL: I really don't, I am always surfing for new sites
+PAUL: I really don't, I am always surfing for new sites to see.

 Last movie saw, last video rented?